What Do Stonemason Do?

 - Stone Setter

 There were about 18,900 jobs for Stonemason in 2016 (in the United States).
 New jobs are being produced at a rate of 9.5% which is above the national average.
 The Bureau of Labor Statistics predicts 1,800 new jobs for Stonemason by 2026.
-Due to new job openings and attrition, there will be an average of 1,800 job openings in this field each year.
+The BLS estimates 1,800 yearly job openings in this field.

 The states with the most job growth for Stonemason are Utah, Colorado, and Oregon.
 Watch out if you plan on working in Vermont, Mississippi, or Maine.
 These states have the worst job growth for this type of profession.